 BW Film Major Shines a Light on Mission Guatemala

-Elise Bigley shows kids the videos she took of
+Elise Bigley shows kids the videos she took of them and their school |

 Mission Guatemala works to help "meet the basic needs and improve the quality of life of under-served and impoverished Guatemalan peoples through health, education and nutrition initiatives and missionary service."